devspace-sh/devspace/examples/minikube/README.md

 The command deployed a tiller server and internal registry and used the minikube docker daemon to build the dockerfile.

+Furthermore a bi-directional sync was started between the local folder `/go-workspace/src/github.com/covexo/devspace/examples/quickstart-kubectl` and `/app` within the docker container.
+Whenever you change a file in either of those two folders the change will be synchronized.
+In addition the container port 3000 was forwarded to your local port 3000.

 # Step 2: Start developing

 You can start the server now with `npm start` in the open terminal.
 Now navigate in your browser to `localhost:3000` and you should see the output 'Hello World!'.